gryphon538/gryphon538/README.md

 CS & Behavioral Neuroscience @ Northeastern University '29

 Interested in computational neuroscience, cognitive research, and building things at the intersection of software and the brain.

-Languages & Tools
+Languages & Tools: Python, Java, JavaScript, HTML/CSS, Git, Jekyll

-Python, Java, JavaScript, HTML/CSS, Git, Jekyll Currently
+Currently

-Working on an ADHD diagnosis trends data analysis project
+working on an ADHD diagnosis trends data analysis project

 <!--
 **gryphon538/gryphon538** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.